 In clinical settings, "Sodium Chloride" and "Sodium Chlorite" are two very different substances.
-Precise naming is vital for patient safety.
+It important to understand the difference.

 Because metals like Iron (Fe) or Copper (Cu) can have different charges, we specify the charge in the name: